Juror Orientation Video

 INTRODUCTION AND FORMS

 - May I have your attention, please?
-If you have a cell phone, a pager, a laptop, or any other electronic device, would you please turn them off, or put them on vibrate, or silent mode whenever one of us is at the podium speaking to you, today?
+If you have a cell phone, a laptop, or any other electronic device, would you please turn them off, or put them on vibrate, or silent mode whenever one of us is at the podium speaking to you, today?
 Thank you.

 Video is approximately 20 minutes.
 Windows Media Player v.7.0 or higher required.